LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Introduction

 Alzheimer’s disease (AD) is a progressive neurodegenerative disorder and a major cause of dementia worldwide, with enormous personal and societal costs.
 Electroencephalography (EEG) offers a non-invasive, low-cost and widely available window into AD-related brain dysfunction.
 Decades of work have established robust macroscopic signatures, most notably \emph{oscillatory slowing}, increased delta/theta power and reduced alpha/beta power, alongside alterations in large-scale interactions and synchrony across cortical regions \citep{jeong2004,dauwels2010,babiloni2021}.
 These findings have motivated a growing interest in using EEG not only for automated AD assessment but also for mechanistic insight into how neural activity and network dynamics are disrupted over the course of the disease.

 Deep learning has substantially advanced EEG-based AD classification and staging.
 Convolutional and recurrent architectures, as well as graph- and transformer-based models, can ingest multichannel time series or time–frequency representations and achieve strong diagnostic performance \citep{Ieracitano2020NeuralNetworks,Pineda2019IWANN,Vicchietti2023SciRep,Tawhid2025BrainInformatics}.
-Yet, most existing pipelines are designed as \emph{black-box classifiers} optimized primarily for accuracy from hand-crafted or learned features.
+Yet, most existing pipelines are designed as \emph{label predictors} optimized primarily for accuracy rather than latent-event recovery from hand-crafted or learned features.
 They map rich spatiotemporal signals to labels, but typically do not model how \emph{latent neural events} and \emph{interaction patterns} unfold and interact in time \citep{ehteshamzad2024,acharya2025,wang2024adformer,klepl2024gnnsurvey}.
-As a result, it remains difficult to relate model predictions back to dynamical structures that neuroscientists and clinicians can compare against established EEG phenomena, such as event-driven activity patterns, effective connectivity and their disease-related distortions.
+As a result, it remains difficult to relate model predictions back to dynamical structures that neuroscientists and clinicians can compare against established EEG phenomena, such as event-driven activity patterns, timing-derived interaction summaries and their disease-related distortions.

 Building such a unifying, electrophysiology-aware dynamical framework is challenging for at least two reasons.
-First, scalp EEG is a noisy, frequency-dependent \emph{linear mixture} of mesoscopic sources; reconstructing latent population activity from sensor-level data is an ill-posed inverse problem highly sensitive to modeling assumptions and head conductivity estimates \citep{michel2019esi, michel2004esi}.
+First, scalp EEG is a noisy, frequency-dependent \emph{linear mixture} of mesoscopic sources; reconstructing latent population activity from sensor-level data is an ill-posed inverse problem highly sensitive to modeling assumptions and head conductivity estimates \citep{michel2019esi, michel2004esi, ma2026codebrain}.
 Second, widely used interaction metrics suffer from \emph{interpretational pitfalls}; volume conduction, common input and signal-to-noise differences can all induce spurious or inconsistent connectivity estimates across analysis pipelines unless dynamics and biophysical constraints are handled explicitly \citep{bastos2016pitfalls,mahjoory2017consistency}.
 Together, these issues make it nontrivial to infer meaningful latent dynamics and directed graphs directly from raw or minimally processed EEG.